Covariant quantum field theory of tachyons

 {\it ---Discussion and Conclusions.} We showed how to covariantly quantize a tachyonic field while maintaining the positive-energy spectrum and preserving a stable, Lorentz-invariant vacuum state.
 Unlike Feinberg \cite{Feinberg1967}, Arons, Sudarshan, and Dhar \cite{Arons1968,Dhar1968}, Schwartz \cite{Schwartz}, as well as others, but similar to Schwartz \cite{Schwartz2018} we proposed to solve this problem by extending the Hilbert space to ${\cal F}\otimes{\cal F}^\star$.
 We developed an explicitly covariant framework that keeps the commutation relations the same in all reference frames, and it ensures the dynamical stability and relativistic invariance of the vacuum state.
 We also applied our framework to account for interactions with other fields.

-Our results point out at the existence of a new category of quantum states that bear resemblance to the generalized two-state vectors discussed by Aharonov and Vaidman in \cite{Aharonov1991, Aharonov2007}.
+Our results highlight the existence of a new category of quantum states bearing resemblance to the generalized two-state vectors discussed by Aharonov and Vaidman in \cite{Aharonov1991, Aharonov2007}.
 But these non-separable states in the \superspace\ ${\cal F}\otimes{\cal F}^\star$ are not merely mathematical curiosities.
 These states are physically accessible because they can be generated by Lorentz-boosting the conventional, separable states.
-We argue that our framework singles out the two-vector formalism as a preferred interpretation of the quantum theory.
+We argue that our framework singles out the two-vector formalism as a preferred interpretation of the quantum theory, particularly within its relativistic context.
+However, pinpointing the appropriate non-relativistic quantum mechanical interpretation in light of our results remains an open question, one that necessitates more comprehensive investigation and discourse in future studies.

-Numerous topics require further exploration.
+Numerous other topics require further exploration.
 The non-separable states that emerge within the structure of the ${\cal F}\otimes{\cal F}^\star$ space bear a striking resemblance to indefinite causal structures \cite{chiribella09} studied in the context of non-classical gravity \cite{Bell4time} and relativistic motion \cite{Dimic, debski2022indefinite}.
 Furthermore, it is tempting to investigate, if our framework can be formulated in superluminal frames of reference \cite{Dragan2020a} which may turn out more natural to describe the physics of tachyons.

-Finally, an important question that remains unanswered is, whether the Higgs field, which can be formally regarded as a tachyon field for small values of the field, can be described within the framework introduced in this study.
+Finally, an important unanswered question is whether the Higgs field, which can be formally regarded as a tachyon field for small values of the field, can be described within the framework introduced in this study.
+We believe that our quantization scheme may help to understand and explore the physics of the Higgs phase transition and the dynamics of the broken versus the unbroken phase.
+One special aspect of these investigations regards CP-violating interactions in the electroweak sector.
+The measured Higgs mass corresponds to a second-order phase transition, violating Sakharov conditions for dynamical generation of the baryon asymmetry of the Universe (BAU) in electroweak interactions in the Standard Model of particle physics.
+This prompted many studies about an extended Higgs sector with additional sources of CP violation, which may account for the BAU.
 Further investigation is needed to explore this idea.

-{\it ---Acknowledgments.} We thank Iwo Białynicki-Birula and Piotr Chankowski for valuable discussions, and Paweł Jakubczyk for irritatingly useful comments.
+{\it ---Acknowledgments.} We thank Iwo Białynicki-Birula and Piotr Chankowski for valuable discussions.
+A.D. thanks Paweł Jakubczyk for irritatingly useful comments and K. T. for encouragement.
+K.D. is financially supported by the (Polish) National Science Center Grant 2021/41/N/ST2/01901.